Posts Tagged ‘Winter’

 The Three Snow Bears at Amazon.ca

 Have you tried rebus chants in your early literacy programs?
-I present programs for 4,5 and 6 year old children.
+I present programs for 4, 5 and 6-year-old children.
 I use a variety of materials and have had considerable success with rebus chants.
-The chants are usually poems where several words are replaced with pictures.
-They are great for emergent readers because there is frequently repeated, predictable text.
+I print off multiple copies of the chants, I handcolor them using pencil crayons, mount them on card stock and then laminate them.

 The town of Churchill, Manitoba describes itself as the “Polar Bear Capital of the World.
 Tours to see polar bears are offered from early October until the middle of November and use special vehicles to cross the tundra.